Psalm 27 - One Thing Have I Desired of the Lord

 - The words "take me up" are symbolic of the rapture.
 "Take up" is the same Hebrew word as "gather" in Ps 50:5

 .
-The early rapture of the overcomers at the beginning of the great tribulation is also figured in v5
+The early rapture of the overcomers at the beginning of the great tribulation is also prefigured in 27:5

 - A plain path is not complicated by rationalizations for self or others or to maintain an organization.

 When David prayed this, he meant it.
-When someone killed King Saul and brought David Saul's crown expecting a reward, David killed the oportunist for killing the Lord's annointed (2 Sam 1:2-16
+When someone claimed he killed King Saul and brought David Saul's crown expecting a reward, David killed the oportunist for killing the Lord's annointed (2 Sam 1:2-16

 ).
 After Saul's death, when there was a civil war between David and Saul's son, Ishbosheth, 2 of Ishbosheth's servants murdered Isbosheth and brought his head to David expecting a reward.
 David slew the murderers (2 Sam 4:5-12